 The following discussion summarizes the material provisions of the Separation and Distribution Agreement.
-The Separation and Distribution Agreement sets forth, among other things, our agreements with Really Income regarding the principal transactions necessary to separate us from Realty Income.
+The Separation and Distribution Agreement sets forth, among other things, our agreements with Realty Income regarding the principal transactions necessary to separate us from Realty Income.
 It also sets forth other agreements that govern certain aspects of our relationship with Realty Income after the Distribution Date.
-The form of this agreement will be filed as an exhibit to the registration statement on Form 10 of which this information statement is a part.
+The form of this agreement will be filed as an exhibit to the registration statement on Form 10 of which this information statement is apport

-Transfer of Assets and Assumption of Liabilities
+Assumption of Liabilities

-The Separation and Distribution Agreement identifies the assets to be transferred, the liabilities to be assumed and the contracts to be assigned to each of us and Realty Income as part of the Separation, and it provides for when and how these transfers, assumptions and assignments will occur.
+The Separation and Distribution Agreement identifies the assets to be transferred, the liabilities to be assumed and the contracts to be assigned to each of us and Realy Income as part of the Separation, and it provides for when and how these transfers, assumptions and assignments will occur.
 In particular, the Separation and Distribution Agreement provides, among other things, that subject to the terms and conditions contained therein:

-- certain assets related to our businesses (the "Orion Assets") will be retained by Orion or one of Orion's subsidiaries or transferred to Orion or one of Orion's subsidiaries, including: - all issued capital stock or other equity interests in subsidiaries, joint ventures, partnerships or similar entities that primarily relate to the Orion Business, including certain subsidiaries and joint venture interests that currently own Office Properties; - all right, title and interest (whether as owner, mortgagee or holder of a security interest) of the following properties, which shall be achieved through a combination of direct transfers of the property, or the equity interests of certain subsidiaries, joint ventures, partnerships or similar entities that own such properties: - · all of the intellectual property relating to Orion's business; - · all contracts entered into in the name of, or expressly on behalf of, any of Orion's business; - · all permits used primarily in Orion's business; - · all books and records, wherever located, primarily related to Orion's business; - all accounts receivable, rights, claims, demands, causes of action, judgments, decrees and rights to indemnify or contribution in favor of Realty Income that are primarily related to Orion's business; and - · other assets mutually agreed by the parties prior to the Distribution; - certain liabilities related to Orion's business or the Orion Assets (collectively, the "Orion Liabilities") will be retained by or transferred to Orion or one of Orion's subsidiaries, including: - · the Orion Credit Facilities; - · all liabilities relating to Orion's business; - all liabilities (including environmental liabilities) relating to underlying circumstances or facts existing, or events occurring, prior to the Distribution, to the extent relating to us or the Orion Assets; - · all guarantees and indemnitees in respect of any of the Orion Assets or Orion Liabilities; - · all third-party claims to the extent relating to Orion's business and the Orion Assets; - all insurance charges related to the Office Property Business and Orion Assets; other liabilities mutually agreed upon by the parties prior to the Distribution; and - except all of the assets and liabilities (including whether accrued, contingent, or otherwise) other than the Orion Assets and Orion Liabilities, including such assets other than the Orion Assets (the "Realty Income Assets") and such liabilities other than the Orion Liabilities (the "Realty Income Liabilities"), will be retained by or transferred to Realty Income or one of its subsidiaries.
+- certain assets related to our businesses (the "Orion Assets") will be retained by Orion or one of Orion's subsidiaries or transferred to Orion or one of Orion's subsidiaries, including: - all issued capital stock or other equity interests in subsidiaries, partnerships or similar entities that primarily relate to the Orion Business, including certain subsidiaries that currently own or shall own, prior to the Distribution, Office Properties; - all right, title and interest (whether as owner, mortgagee or holder of a security interest) of the properties described in the section "Our Portfolio", which shall be achieved through a combination of direct transfers of the property, or the equity interests of certain subsidiaries, partnerships or similar entities that own such properties; - · all equity interests held by VEREIT and its subsidiaries in the Arch Street Joint Venture; - · all of the intellectual property relating to Orion's business; - all contracts entered into in the name of, or expressly on behalf of, any of Orion's business; - · all permits used primarily in Orion's business; - · all books and records, wherever located, primarily related to Orion's business; - all accounts receivable, rights, claims, demands, causes of action, judgments, decrees and rights to indemnify or contribution in favor of Realty Income that are primarily related to Orion's business; and - · other assets mutually agreed by the parties prior to the Distribution; - certain liabilities related to Orion's business or the Orion Assets (collectively, the "Orion Liabilities") will be retained by or transferred to Orion or one of Orion's subsidiaries, including: - · the Orion Credit Facilities; - · all liabilities relating to Orion's business; - all liabilities (including environmental liabilities) relating to underlying circumstances or facts existing, or events occurring, prior to the Distribution, to the extent relating to us or the Orion Assets; - · all guarantees and indemnitees in respect of any of the Orion Assets or Orion Liabilities; - · all third-party claims to the extent relating to Orion's business and the Orion Assets; - all insurance charges related to the Office Property Business and Orion Assets; - other liabilities mutually agreed upon by the parties prior to the Distribution; and - except all of the assets and liabilities (including whether accrued, contingent, or otherwise) other than the Orion Assets and Orion Liabilities, including such assets other than the Orion Assets (the "Realty Income Assets") and such liabilities other than the Orion Liabilities (the "Realty Income Liabilities"), will be retained by or transferred to Realty Income or one of its subsidiaries.